OHBA-analysis/osl-core/README.md

 		- std_masks
 		- parcellations

-Add the `osl2` folder to your path e.g.
+Add the `osl-core` folder to your path e.g.

 	addpath('some_directory/osl-core')